ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 See section [Next.js on Netlify](https://docs.netlify.com/integrations/frameworks/next-js/overview/)
 for more details.

-Make public your repo.
+### Make public your repo

 Regarding prices and restrictions on deployment you can check the FAQ [Organization-owned private repository FAQ](https://www.netlify.com/pricing/private-org-repo-faq/)

+### Deploy with the Netlify UI

-Choose new deploy and import your GitHub repo to Netlify
+In the Netlify UI, choose new deploy and import your GitHub repo to Netlify

 ![]({{ site.baseurl }}/assets/images/nextjs/netlify-deploy-1.png)